ephbaum/EphWordsBlog/src/content/blog/2023-10-19-facebook-face-jail.md

 She has expressed clearly that VR is her **passion**.

-She explained that the features that made it a solution for her needs including:
+She explained the features that make it a solution for her needs, including:

 - Wireless
 - Passthrough Mode